Empty net goal

 Empty netter scored by the Alaska Aces against the Bakersfield Condors.

 The Michigan Wolverines attempt an empty net goal against the Ferris State Bulldogs.

-An empty net goal, abbreviated as EN or ENG and colloquially called an empty netter, occurs in several team sports when a team scores a goal into a net with no goaltender (goalie) present.
+An empty net goal, abbreviated as EN or ENG and colloquially called an empty netter, occurs in several team sports when a team scores a goal into a net with no goalkeeper present.

 Ice hockey

-Empty net goals usually occur on two occasions in ice hockey:
+Empty net goals usually occur in ice hockey in one of two scenarios in which the team conceding the goal has replaced its goaltender (goalie) with an extra attacker: